 - Write a guest post for another blog.
 Offer to write a guest post on a relevant site in exchange for a link to your site.

 - Publish original research.
 If you provide useful statistics, other sites and blogs will want to quote them.

 Always prioritize quality over quantity when link building.
-The websites that link to you should be relevant and genuine, and you should never buy links as this won’t reflect well on your SEO.
+The websites that link to you should be relevant and genuine, and you should never buy links as this won’t reflect well on your vacation rental SEO.

 5. Understand image search and SEO